Overview: Two Different Approaches to Medical Transport

 Uber Health positions itself as HIPAA-compliant at the platform level (the scheduling portal that healthcare organizations use).
 However, the individual drivers — who are independent contractors using personal vehicles — do not receive HIPAA training and are not bound by the same privacy obligations as dedicated NEMT providers.
 NEMT companies like Dream Care Rides train all drivers in HIPAA compliance and patient privacy protocols.

 Per-ride pricing can be similar for ambulatory service in some situations.
 However, the comparison is misleading because NEMT includes door-to-door personal assistance, patient care training, commercial insurance coverage, and medical-grade accountability — none of which Uber Health provides.
-For wheelchair and stretcher patients, Uber Health is simply not an option.
-When comparing total value, NEMT provides significantly more safety and service for the price.
+For stretcher patients, Uber Health is not an option at all.
+For wheelchair patients, Uber WAV is curb-to-curb only where available, which is insufficient for most medical appointments that require door-to-door or hand-to-hand assistance.
+When comparing total value, dedicated NEMT provides significantly more safety, higher service levels, and reliable scheduling for the price.

 Technically yes, but it is not ideal.
 Hospital discharge timing is unpredictable, and Uber Health relies on driver availability at the moment the ride is requested.
-There is no guarantee a driver will be nearby when the patient is cleared.
-Uber drivers are also not trained to assist with post-surgical patients who may be groggy, in pain, or using mobility aids.
-Dedicated NEMT providers coordinate directly with hospital discharge teams and have drivers positioned for timely pickup.
+There is no guarantee a driver will be nearby when the patient is cleared, and rideshare is a curb-to-curb product — not set up to assist post-surgical patients who may be groggy, in pain, or using mobility aids.
+Dream Care Rides and other dedicated NEMT providers coordinate directly with hospital discharge teams, position drivers for timely pickup, and provide door-through-door escort with trained attendants on every trip.

 Some hospitals use Uber Health for ambulatory patients who need basic, low-acuity rides.
 It can be convenient for the hospital's scheduling workflow.
 However, many hospitals maintain partnerships with dedicated NEMT providers for wheelchair patients, stretcher transfers, and higher-acuity situations where Uber Health cannot meet the standard of care.
 Dream Care Rides partners with healthcare facilities across Chicago for exactly these needs.